JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Observations and Data Reduction

 \subsection{NIRCam Imaging}

-NIRCam imaging was taken as part of GO-06675 (PI: Dahle) in late 2024.
-This system has been photometrically monitored at the 2.56m Nordic Optical Telescope since its discovery in 2012 \cite{Dahle15,Williams21}.
-The light curves of the three brightest quasar images show that the intrinsic brightness of the quasar fluctuated during this period by a factor of 5$\times$ ($1.75$ magnitudes) in the SDSS $g’$-band.
-The NIRCam images used here were taken at a near-optimal epoch in terms of minimizing the quasar/host flux ratio, as the quasar flux of all these three images was within 25\% of its global minimum level during the interval 2012-2025.
+NIRCam imaging data, taken as part of GO-06675 (PI: Dahle) on October 24, 2024, were obtained at an epoch where the quasar flux was within 25\% of its global minimum, as determined based on over a decade of ground-based monitoring \citep{Dahle15,Williams21}.
+This makes the observation epoch near optimal in terms of minimizing the quasar/host flux ratio, as the quasar flux of all these three images was within 25\% of its global minimum level during the interval 2012-2025.

 Imaging in the F115W and F150W filters was relatively shallow (601.259s and 429.471s, respectively).
-In parallel with each of these, on the long wavelength detector, F444W imaging was taken, resulting in a total exposure time of 1030.73s across the two sets of exposures.
-These data were reduced using the standard JWST pipeline, with one addition described below.
+In parallel with each of these, on the long wavelength detector, F444W imaging was taken, resulting in a total exposure time of 1030.73s.
+These data were reduced using the standard JWST pipeline, with one additional step of 1/f noise correction described below.
 Level 3 science-ready images were resampled to a 0.03 arcsecond grid for all filters, aligned in both pixel space and WCS.
 In the final resampling, we used a Gaussian kernel with a drop size ({\it final\_pixfrac}) of 0.8.
 Images were examined visually for artifacts like snowballs, claws, wisps, and unflagged bad pixels, and none were found in the vicinity of the cluster and lensed sources, so no further modifications were required.

 In addition to the standard process, 1/f noise in the individual level 2A ``RATE" files was corrected using a custom script.
 Because the individual exposure times are quite short, the 1/f read noise is a significant effect.
 This appears primarily as horizontal stripes in the unprocessed individual frames, although it also appears as differences between amplifier sections in the image.